Updated: Jul 22

 At a fundamental level compliance programs protect the value stream from threats that hinder the creation of value.
-Each program contributes to keeping the value chain safe from various risk including: quality risk, reputational risk, occupational risk, and so on.
+Each program contributes to keeping the value chain safe from various risk including: quality risk, occupational safety risk, security risk, and so on.
 These programs are socio-technical in nature in that they recognize the interaction between people and technology often across multiple levels of organization.

 Rasmussen's Risk Management Framework